rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 The irony, as the instructor pointed out, was striking: despite the ban, Claude was reportedly still used by the U.S. military during the Iran strikes in early March 2026 for intelligence assessments, target identification, and battle scenario modeling --- under "mission-critical" exemptions where no viable alternative existed.
 CEO Dario Amodei stated that Anthropic "never raised objections to particular military operations" and that "no amount of intimidation or punishment" would change its position on the two red lines.
 The BBC also reported on the broader global debate around autonomous weapons and AI in military contexts ([BBC, 2026](https://www.bbc.com/news/articles/cn48jj3y8ezo)).

-The confrontation escalated further in March 2026. **Emil Michael**, a former Uber Chief Business Officer nominated as the Pentagon's Under Secretary of Defense for Research and Engineering, publicly stated that Claude AI was "polluting" the defense supply chain due to Anthropic's policy restrictions ([CNBC, Mar 2026](https://www.cnbc.com/2026/03/12/anthropic-claude-emil-michael-defense.html)).
+The confrontation escalated further in March 2026. **Emil Michael**, a former Uber Chief Business Officer nominated as Under Secretary of Defense for Research and Engineering, publicly stated that Claude AI was "polluting" the defense supply chain due to Anthropic's policy restrictions ([CNBC, Mar 2026](https://www.cnbc.com/2026/03/12/anthropic-claude-emil-michael-defense.html)).
 Palantir CEO **Alex Karp** also weighed in, criticizing Anthropic's stance while positioning Palantir as a more willing defense partner ([CNBC, Mar 2026](https://www.cnbc.com/2026/03/12/karp-palantir-anthropic-claude-pentagon-blacklist.html)).
 A detailed *New Yorker* investigation examined the full scope of what was at stake ([New Yorker, Mar 2026](https://www.newyorker.com/news/annals-of-inquiry/the-pentagon-went-to-war-with-anthropic-whats-really-at-stake)).

 **Is AI a normal or special technology?** The instructor framed the deeper question underlying the Anthropic-Pentagon conflict.
 The U.S. government's position implicitly treats AI as a **normal technology** --- analogous to weapons, nuclear energy, the internet, or space technology --- that should be managed and adopted in a similar fashion, with government ultimately determining permissible uses.
 Anthropic's position is that AI is a **special technology**, precisely because of its capacity for self-awareness and self-evolution.
 The company has reportedly observed that roughly 20% of certain interaction scenarios show signs of **autonomous self-improvement** --- AI systems learning from their interactions with the external world to train themselves to become more capable.
 Whether or not the precise figure is verified, the underlying claim is profound: if AI systems can genuinely evolve autonomously, they require governance frameworks fundamentally different from those applied to any prior technology.
 As the instructor emphasized, this is "something that humans have never looked at before" --- and it constitutes a rich research agenda for technology policy scholars.